Macron to show off Euro defence cooperation at Paris parade - Journal du Cameroun

 A German A400M transport plane and a Spanish C130 will take part in fly-bys at the parade, as well as two British Chinook helicopters.

-The Chinooks are a major symbol of British-French defence cooperation even as Brexit looms, with Britain deploying three of the aircraft for France’s operation in the African Sahel region.
+The Chinooks are a major symbol of British-French defence cooperation even as Brexit looms, with Britain deploying three of the aircraft and 100 personnel for France’s operation in the African Sahel region.

-The three helicopters and almost 100 service personnel have been deployed to the French-led operation in Mali since 2018.
-London delighted Paris by announcing that their mission would be extended.

 Also present will be members of the 5,000-strong Franco-German Brigade (BFA), which was created in 1989 as a symbol of postwar unity between France and Germany, and celebrates its 30th anniversary this year.

-A day before the parade Macron announced the creation of a new national military space force command that will eventually be part of his country’s air force.

-For Britain’s May, the parade will be one of her last major engagements before stepping down as prime minister.

-The demeanour of Merkel, who is battling to keep her grand coalition together at home, will again be under scrutiny after she suffered three episodes of shaking at official events in recent weeks.
+Merkel, who is battling to keep her grand coalition together at home, will again be under close scrutiny after she suffered three episodes of shaking at official events in recent weeks.

 Some 4,300 members of the armed forces, 196 vehicles, 237 horses, 69 planes and 39 helicopters will be mobilised for the event in the heart of the French capital.